 By 1830, a public water supply system was in place when an elevated 220,000 gallon tank was erected at Broadway and 13th Street.
-The tank was charged by a 12 hp pump from a 112 foot deep, 16 foot wide well that was in solid rock for 98 feet.
+The tank was charged by a 12 hp pump from a 112 foot deep, 16 foot wide well that was built in solid rock to a depth of 98 feet.
 It fed two galleries that were 25 and 75 feet long.
-The water supply, which fed two 12" cast iron distribution mains that ran along the Bowery to Chatham Square and along Broadway to Canal Street, soon proved inadequate.
+Yet, the public water supply, which fed two 12" cast iron distribution mains that ran along the Bowery to Chatham Square and along Broadway to Canal Street, soon proved inadequate.

-In 1832, DeWitt Clinton, recommended use of the Croton river which he estimated would yield 20,000,000 gpd by gravity feed.
+In 1832, DeWitt Clinton, recommended use of the Croton river which he estimated would yield 20,000,000 gpd utilizing a gravity feed system.
 In 1834 the State Legislature allowed NYC to venture beyond its borders for water and Major D. B. Douglas surveyed both the Bronx and Croton rivers, recommending the later for water-supply use.
 Between 1837 and 1842 a fifty-foot high rock-filled, timber crib dam was constructed (Old Croton Reservoir) with granite masonry.
 By 1881, after extensive repairs and strengthening, a capacity of 95 mgd (million gallons/day) was achieved.
 The reservoir with a flow-line elevation at 166.2 feet was used until 1907 at which time the New Croton or Cornell Dam was put into service.
-In its day, the brick-lined masonry Old Croton water supply (which crosses the Harlem river at High Bridge) fed the reservoirs at Central Park on southward to Bryant Park.
+In its day, the brick-lined masonry Old Croton water supply (which to this day crosses the Harlem River at High Bridge) fed the reservoirs at Central Park on southward to Bryant Park.
 Parts of the Old Croton system, now with replaced piping, are still used in a limited fashion today.
 The Central Park Reservoir was abandoned in 1925 and the Bryant Park Reservoir was discontinued in 1890.